smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 ## Connecting to an Infotainment System
 ### Emulator
+You can use a simulated or a real device to connect the example app to an emulator.
 To connect the example app to [Manticore](https://smartdevicelink.com/resources/manticore/) or another emulator, make sure you are using `tcpDebug` build flavor.
 You must update the IP address and port number in the _Hello Sdl Android_ project so it knows where your emulator is running.
 Please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide for more detailed instructions on how to get the emulator's IP address and port number.

 1. In the main Java folder of _Hello Sdl Android_, open up `SdlService.java`.
 1. At the top of this file, locate the variable declaration for `DEV_MACHINE_IP_ADDRESS` and change it to your emulator's IP address.
 Set the `TCP_PORT` to your emulator's port number.